getlantern/lantern/README.md

 ## Getting Started

-Install required dependencies (sudo as necessary):
+Install required dependencies (`sudo` as necessary):

 * [Node.js](http://nodejs.org/): `brew install node` or equivalent for your system

+For working on the stylesheets:

 * [Compass](http://compass-style.org/): `gem install compass`